Lev-TS/fm-fsfe-v2/readme.md

 Communication endpoint that maps to a specific process or network service.
-Ports are usually standardized and associated to certain processes, e.g. port 80 is a usual nginx, port 22 is ssh, port 21 is ftp, etc. We should keep unused ports closed to decrease valnurabilities and expose as little as possible.
+Ports are usually standardized and associated to certain processes, e.g. port 80 is a usual nginx, port 22 is ssh, port 21 is ftp, etc. We should keep unused ports closed to decrease vulnerabilities and expose as little as possible.

 #### UFW - uncomplicated firewall